0xmeTju/SpamBot/README.md

 # Spambot

 Simple spambot made by meTju in python.
+Gimme a star on github: https://github.com/I-meTju-I

 ## Installation